rivantmedia/dev-config/packages/prettier-config/README.md

-# How to Setup Prettier
+# How to setup our Prettier configuration
+*We use Prettier (a code formatter for VS Code) to maintain consistency across our codebase, this document covers the installation of our configuration for Prettier.*

 ## Prerequisites: